yuriajala/resume/README.md

 - FIT (Fine Instrument Technology), Brazil
 *Middle Analyst & Senior Applications Engineer*
 JAN 2019 - JAN 2021
 FIT is a bench magnetic resonance (MR) manufacturer, offering a product to control quality of products in a non-destructive manner.
-My roles were to develop new MR applications, program pulse sequences, model and implement mathematical solutions, analyse client data, assist clients with technical support, write the product manual, and coordinate the mechanical, software and application teams to build a product from scratch.
+My roles were to develop new MR applications based on scientific literature, program pulse sequences, model and implement mathematical solutions, analyse client data, assist clients with technical support, write the product manual, and coordinate the mechanical, software and application teams to build a product from scratch.
 [Website](http://www.fitinstrument.com)

 - University Of Sao Paulo At Sao Carlos
 *Teacher Assistant*